golden temple

 This Gurudwara is renowned globally for its expansive community kitchen, known as the Guru Ram Das Langar.
 This dining facility generously provides free meals to thousands of visitors daily, who sit on the floor to eat.
 Regardless of wealth, religious affiliation, gender, or any other factor, the Gurudwara serves food to all.

 To reach the heart of the temple, worshippers traverse a causeway over the surrounding pool.
-Sikhs may partake in a purifying bath in the water from the exterior platform, while temple staff diligently carry buckets of water along the walkways to aid worshippers.
+Sikhs may partake in a purifying bath in the water from the exterior platform, while temple staff carry buckets of water along the walkways to aid worshippers.
 Before entering, all guests must remove their footwear and cleanse their feet in a separate pool.

-The Golden Temple’s significance
+The Golden Temple’s Significance

 • The Gurudwara features four entrances, symbolizing its inclusivity for people of all religions and castes.